Groyin/GLM-PT-YYD1/README.md

 ChatGLM + PT , 4090 , Use a variety of datasets about 5.2K data , classificate and choice to get the best data

-The effect is not very satisfactory!!!Just fine-tuning doesn't achieve intelligence.
+The effect is not satisfactory!!!Just fine-tuning doesn't achieve intelligence.

 ![](./resource/p2.png)
 ![](./resource/p1.png)